sunlightlabs/cub/README.md

 ## Configuration

 * There is a conf.json file.
 Edit it to include your Sunlight API key (free!) and your Slack Webhooks URL.
 * There are shell scripts and SQL statements in `admin/` and `sql/`.
-Edit them to point to the directories and databases you want. *Note that the SQL statements currently use relative URLs in a `COPY FROM` statement.
-This is almost certainly a terrible idea that will not work for you.*
+Edit them to point to the directories and databases you want. *Note that the SQL statements currently use relative paths in a `COPY FROM` statement.
+This is almost certainly a terrible idea that will not work for you.
+Change those to absolute paths.*

 Cub is designed to run on the same computer as a Postgres server that houses its own copy of some campaign finance information pulled from Realtime.
 The Realtime app completes a variety of data cleaning and standardization tasks that make it a desirable source for campaign finance data as opposed to working with the raw FEC data.
 If you want to run Cub from one computer and host a database on another, or if you don't want to store your own data in Postgres, you'll have to do more work on the code.